Pteridium aquilinum

 Pteridium aquilinum, commonly called bracken, brake, pasture brake, common bracken, and also known as eagle fern, is a species of fern occurring in temperate and subtropical regions in both hemispheres.
 Originally native to Eurasia and North America, the extreme lightness of its spores has led to it achieving a cosmopolitan distribution.
+It is a herbaceous perennial plant with large, triangular fronds that grow from an underground rhizome.

 Description

 Common bracken is a herbaceous perennial plant, deciduous in winter.
 The large, roughly triangular fronds are produced singly, arising upwards from an underground rhizome, and grow to 0.3–1 m tall; the main stem, or stipe, is up to 1 cm in diameter at the base.
 It dies back to ground level in autumn.
 The rhizome grows up to 3.5 m deep, about 5 cm in diameter, and up to 15 m long.
 Because it regrows in the spring from an underground rhizome, P. aquilinum tends to be found in dense colonies of genetically identical fronds.
 Such colonies can be as much as 650 years of age, with individual rhizomes living up to 72 years.
-One colony at Raakkyla, North Karelia, Finland studied by Eino Oinonen proved to be 489 m in diameter and based on growth rate, over 1400 years of age.
+One colony at Raakkyla, North Karelia, Finland, studied by Eino Oinonen proved to be 489 m in diameter and based on growth rate, over 1400 years of age.
 In the spring as the plant enters its growing cycle, fiddleheads are first sent up from the rhizome.
 The density and area covered by a single rhizome maximizes that rhizome's chance of biological success when sending up new growth.
 The new growth presents as vertical stalks, coiled and covered in silver-grey hairs, that can be a metre or more in height before unfurling into fronds.